wix/app-template-custom-shipping-rates/README.md

 This file contains the parent component for the dashboard interface.
 The interface uses the app model defined in [`src/app/types/app-data.model.ts`](./src/app/types/app-data.model.ts) to provide an array of shipping delivery methods.
 It's a prime location for extending the dashboard functionality or integrating additional services.

 #### Server actions support

-Server actions were introduced in Next 13.5, and are a great way to handle server logic in a Next.js app.
+[Server actions](https://nextjs.org/docs/app/building-your-application/data-fetching/server-actions-and-mutations) were introduced in Next 13.5, and are a great way to handle server logic in a Next.js app.
-The template was created with server actions in mind, and the dashboard page is a great place to start using them.
+This template was created with server actions in mind, and the dashboard page is a great place to start using them.
 Since not all deployment providers support server actions, the template is set up **not** to use server actions by default.
-In order to use server actions, just uncomment `// 'use server';` in the actions definitions in [`src/app/actions/app-data.ts`](./src/app/actions/app-data.ts) and [`src/app/actions/orders.ts`](./src/app/actions/orders.ts) and redeploy the app.
+In order to use server actions, just uncomment `// 'use server';` at the top of [`src/app/actions/app-data.ts`](./src/app/actions/app-data.ts) and [`src/app/actions/orders.ts`](./src/app/actions/orders.ts) and redeploy the app.

 ### Integrate the app with an external database